aery32/aery32-refguide/source/module_functions.rst

 Sending arbitrary wide SPI data
 '''''''''''''''''''''''''''''''

-The last parameter, ``islast``, of the ``spi_transmit()`` function indicates for the SPI whether the current transmission was the last one.
-If true, chip select line rises immediately when the last bit has been written.
+``spi_transmit()`` supports arbitrary wide SPI transmits through its optional last parameter named as ``islast``.
+This param indicates if the chip select line should be left low or can be pulled high.
+Otherway around it tells whether the current transmission was the last one or not.
+Thus the param is called ``islast``.
+By default ``islast`` is set true and the CS line rises immediately when the last bit has been written.
 If ``islast`` is defined false, CS line is left low for the next transmission that should occur immediately after the previous one.
 This feature allows SPI to operate with arbitrary wide shift registers.
 For example, to read and write 32 bit wide SPI data you can do this:

 .. code-block:: c++